hhru/FigmaGen/README.md

     branch: master
     filePath: tokens.json
     accessToken:
-      env: FIGMAGEN_API
+      env: GITHUB_API
       keychain:
-        service: FigmaGen Token
+        service: GitHub Token
         key: hh
 ```

 ## Working on FigmaGen

-To work on FigmaGen you need to open the `Package.swift file`, select the `figmagen` scheme and edit the scheme
+To work on FigmaGen you need to open the `Package.swift` file, select the `figmagen` scheme and edit the scheme

 ####
 ![](Docs/Choose_and_Edit_Scheme.png)